chikamichi/vim/README.md

 git push your-remote master
 ```

-### Going fully read-only
+### Going Read-Only

 I never make changes in my bundles submodules, but sometimes, they may become dirty (as in "some files modified").
 For instance, generating help tags will often result in a submodule reporting itself as dirty.
 For more details on this, read [this post](http://www.nils-haldenwang.de/frameworks-and-tools/git/how-to-ignore-changes-in-git-submodules).

 You may either run `git status --ignore-submodules=dirty`, or provide bundle-specific rules in `.gitmodules`.
-In this repository, I systematically do so; that is, when installing a plugin, I make sure to add the ignore directive as well.
+In this repository, I systematically do so; that is, when installing a plugin, I make sure to add the ignore directive as well in `.gitmodules`.
 Note that the correct value is "dirty", not "all", because you still want to be warned of new commits.

 It is possible to make this global to your git installation using `git config [--global] core.ignore dirty` but I guess this is not without risk (you then have to remember checking whether you want to enable dirty tracking in each git repository you will come by).